subsoap/defos/README.md

 ---

-On HTML5 only, **get a synchronous event when the user clicks** in the canvas.
+On HTML5 only, **get a synchronous event on user interaction** with the canvas.
+User interaction is either a mouse click, touch or key press.
 This is necessary because some HTML5 functions only work when called synchronously from an event handler.